apple/swift-protobuf/Documentation/RELEASING.md

       ```

       _Note:_ This uses that local copy of `SwiftProtobuf.podspec`, but checks
-      against the sources on github.
+      against the sources on GitHub.

 ## Updating Protobuf and Abseil Submodules

-The swift-protobuf repository uses git submodules for protobuf and abseil-cpp dependencies.
+The swift-protobuf repository uses Git submodules for protobuf and abseil-cpp dependencies.

 ### Automatic Updates (Recommended)